-Jerusalem, newly appointed as the capital of Israel, is one of those cities that refuses to be defined There is so much for travellers to see and do in this ancient and enigmatic city that it is almost impossible to narrow it down, but this three day itinerary will help you make the most of your time in Jerusalem and really delve into the heart of the Holy Land.
+Jerusalem is one of those cities that refuses to be defined.
+There is so much for travellers to see and do in this ancient and enigmatic city that it is almost impossible to narrow it down, but this three day itinerary will help you make the most of your time in Jerusalem and really delve into the heart of the Holy Land.

 Being the focal point for three of the worlds major and most predominant religions and the focal point of over three thousand years of recorded history, it is easy to get swept away with the sheer weight of past glories and historical and religious sites in Jerusalem, but this ancient city is far more than that and it is worth spending a little bit of time getting under the skin to discover what modern Jerusalem has to offer.

 So forget any hyperbole about how unsafe Israel is to travel to (it’s not true), get yourself settled in when you arrive and then use this three day itinerary to start exploring one of the most fascinating cities in Israel.

 You can’t come to Jerusalem without delving into it’s past, and the best way to start doing that is to take a walk around the ancient walls of the old city.
 Surrounded by some of the greatest religious sites in the world including the Dome Of The Rock, the Temple Mount and the Mount of Olives, a walk around the 16th Century ramparts built by Suleiman the magnificent is a great way to get a good overview of everything as you imagine this small patch of land being fought over by Crusader Knights, Romans and many more and Jesus Christ and his disciples walking the narrow streets.

 See the City of David.